PRK with iDesign Refractive Studio

 There are two types of laser vision correction procedures; iLASIK™ and photorefractive keratectomy (PRK).

-With eye procedures that involve a flap, such as iLASIK™, there is the potential for the flap to move if you experience impact or jarring.
+With eye procedures that involve a flap, such as iLASIK™, there is the potential for the flap to move if you experience impact or jarring after surgery.
 That might mean a second surgery to reposition the flap, which would take away from work and other activities for your recovery.
 PRK doesn’t use a flap, which means the risk of damage or needing another surgery is eliminated.

 During this procedure, the surface layer of the cornea is gently removed with an amoils brush.
-The excimer laser is then used to treat the vision, just as it is in the iLASIK™ process.
+The excimer laser is then used to treat the vision, just as it is in the iLASIKTM process, using the wavefront and topographical data from the iDesign® Refractive Studio map.

 What to Expect